 The Blue Flag beach is backed by magnificent sand dunes to stretch your legs.
 Walking to the west, the Salt House ruins at the headland are a favourite walking destination and were once used by smugglers, whilst to the east you will find Horton or for those with more energy the beach provides direct access to the coastal path.

 The cottage accommodates 8 and consists of a ground floor entrance lobby and cloakroom with toilet, fully equipped large kitchen, separate lounge and dining room, and a double bedroom with ensuite.
-The first floor has a further 2 twin bedrooms and one double room with ensuite.
+The first floor has a further two double bedrooms (one with ensuite) and one twin bedroom.
 There is a family bathroom, with a bath, shower and toilet.
 The cottage has WIFI throughout and a TV and DVD player in the lounge.

 Pets can be accommodated by arrangement, subject to a small supplement.